calume/Harmonic_OpenDSS/README.md

 - Harmonic_DeratedComparison - Comparing harmonics from different derated capacities of same type
 - Harmonic_DeratedComparisonDiversity - Comparing harmonics from different derated capacities of different types
 - Harmonic_SingleBus - Comparing harmonics for each EV type for CC and CV
-- Harmonic_SingleBus - Comparing harmonics for each EV type for derated capacity
+- Harmonic_SingleBus_derated - Comparing harmonics for each EV type for derated capacity